Sheilf/RobotsBuildingEducation/investments/Pinterest.md

 ## 3.2.
 Investing in Internet Forums
 Let’s keep one question in mind: Did Facebook’s implementation of a hashtag kill Twitter?

 What drives a social-networking site is a user’s incentive to search or discover information in that particular forum.
-As a result, examining social-networking sites can be a lot like comparing shopping centers, such that a shopper is incentivized to go to a location for a particular reason that is served by that institution.
+As a result, examining social-networking sites can be a lot like comparing shopping centers, such that a shopper is incentivized to go to a location for a particular reason that is best served by that institution.
 Pinterest uses pins, Reddit uses subreddits, and Google uses links - all having unique advantages as a means to distribute information.

 ![image](https://user-images.githubusercontent.com/37036296/119455311-53da8400-bcee-11eb-8ea4-d538be6f29d2.png)

 The forum may take on a different medium, but it is ultimately a forum none the less.
-If we try to categorize it rough a forum's shopping center would look like this:
+If we try to categorize it roughly, a forum's shopping center would look like this:
 - Google is fueled by user’s need for answered information.
 - Facebook is fueled by a user’s need to connect.
 - Pinterest is fueled by a user’s need for ideas.